menialfob/avr-deq-volume-control/README.md

 ### Running with Docker

-Add the manualREW.ady file in a folder named "config" next to where you are running the command from If you want to place it somewhere else, then change the volume (-v) parameter below.
+  Add the manualREW.ady file in a folder named "config" next to where you are running the command from.
+If you want to place it somewhere else, then change the volume (-v) parameter below.

 ```bash